-To see our prior Data Protection Addendum, click here
+To see the prior Data Protection Addendum, click here.

-This Data Protection Addendum is referred to and forms an integral part of, the NextRoll Terms of Service and any applicable Service Addenda (“Agreement").
+This Data Protection Addendum is referred to and forms an integral part of, the NextRoll Terms of Service and any applicable Service Addenda (together, the "Agreement").
 It is effective upon acceptance of the Terms of Service.

-Where personal data processed under the Agreement is subject to Applicable Data Protection Law, Customers may enter into this Data Protection Addendum (which incorporates the European Commission’s Standard Contractual Clauses): (i) to protect the personal data in accordance with the requirements of Applicable Data Protection Law; and (ii) to provide appropriate safeguards with respect to personal data which may be processed outside of the European Territories.
+Where Applicable Data Protection Law protects the personal data processed under the Agreement, Customers may enter into this Data Protection Addendum (which incorporates the European Commission’s Standard Contractual Clauses): (i) to protect the personal data in accordance with the requirements of Applicable Data Protection Law; and (ii) to provide appropriate safeguards with respect to Restricted Transfers of personal data outside of the European Territories.

 This Data Protection Addendum reflects the Parties’ agreement with respect to the terms governing the processing of personal data under the Agreement.

-- "controller", "processor", "data subject", "personal data", "processing" (and "process") and "special categories of personal data" shall have the meanings given in Applicable Data Protection Law;
+- "controller", "processor", "data subject", "personal data", and "processing" (and "process") and "special categories of personal data" shall have the meanings given in the Applicable Data Protection Law;

 2. RELATIONSHIP OF THE PARTIES